agilebits/onepassword-utilities/keepass2_to_1p4/README.md

 ### 2. Export KeePass 2 Data

-Launch KeePass2, and export its databse to an XML export file using the menu item:
+Launch KeePass 2, and export its database to an XML export file using the menu item:

     File > Export ...

 and select the KeePass XML (2.x) format.
 In the File: Export to: section at the bottom of the dialog, click the floppy disk icon to select the location.
 Select your Desktop folder, and in the File name area, enter the name keepass2_export.xml (the remainder of these instructions will assume that name).
 Click Save, and you should now have your data exported as an XML file by the name above on your Desktop.
-You can quit KeePass2 now if you wish.
+You can quit KeePass 2 now if you wish.

 ### 3. Open Terminal.app or cmd.exe